jovimoura/jovimoura/README.md

 In my free time, I enjoy participating in programming communities, where I learn and share knowledge on various topics.
 Since **2020**, I've been involved in projects and initiatives that drive the growth of the tech community. 🤝

-I also do live coding streams 🎥, exploring new concepts and teaching interactively, promoting the idea of "learning in public."
-Additionally, I write articles and create videos—experiences that have been transformative in my journey as a developer. ✍️📹
+I also create coding videos on YouTube 🎥, exploring new concepts and teaching interactively, promoting the idea of "learning in public."
+Additionally, I write articles and produce videos—experiences that have been transformative in my journey as a developer. ✍️📹

 ## 📝 Detailed Information